MariiaOsokina/Minishell/README.md

 # shell
-This is 42 Shell project
+This is a 42 Shell project